 The translator is not only using words from a different language.
 They are conveying the author’s ideas from his culture to another culture.

 Think about books translated from a foreign language.
-This type of news translation is the essence of the art of translation.
+This type of translation is the essence of the art of translation.
 Literary translators are writers.

 Two important elements come into play when you are having a document translated from your native tongue to a foreign tongue.